Yemi Osinbajo: First term (2015–2019)

 Yemi Osinbajo assumed office after taking the oath of office on 29 May 2015 at the Eagle Square, Abuja.
-As the Vice President of the Federal Republic of Nigeria, he is expected to oversee the economic planning team and report as well as make recommendations to the president who takes the final decision.
+As the Vice President of the Federal Republic of Nigeria, he oversaw the economic planning team and report as well as make recommendations to the president who takes the final decision.
 Because of his legal background and antecedents as a commissioner for justice in Lagos state for eight years, many expect that he will contribute a great deal to the much needed reform of the judicial system at the national level.